MathijsKikken/MR_Thermometry_HIMM/README.md

-# MR Thermometry algorithm code:
-# harmonic initialized model-based multi-echo (HIMM)
+# MR Thermometry algorithm: harmonic initialized model-based multi-echo (HIMM)
 ***
 ## Multi-echo MR Thermometry in the upper leg at 7T using near-harmonic 2D reconstruction for initialization